Seelbach, Altenkirchen: Transport

 The former train station Flammersfeld, which currently is out of service for passenger trains, is located in Seelbach on the railway lines Engers-Au railway (Holzbachtalbahn) as well as Linz (Rhine) - Flammersfeld railway (Kasbachtalbahn).

+Seelbach is located in the zone number 904 of the transport association Verkehrsverbund Rhein-Mosel (VRM) and served by the local bus lines number 122, 126 and 136.

+Nearest access to the passenger train network is Altenkirchen station.